tjvantoll/www.tjvantoll.com/speaking.md

 title: "Speaking"
 ---

 I started speaking at conferences and user groups in 2012.
-Over the years I’ve attended a number of awesome events, met some really cool people, and awkwardly messed with PowerPoint in front of a thousand people.
+Over the years I’ve attended a number of awesome events, met some really cool people, and awkwardly messed with PowerPoint in front of several large crowds.
 Below is a list of the events I’ve been to and the podcasts I’ve appeared on.

 If you’re looking to quickly evaluate my speaking skills, watch [Why I Was Wrong About TypeScript](https://www.youtube.com/watch?v=AQOEZVG2WY0), which I presented at [GOTO Copenhagen](https://gotocph.com/2018), and which was [JavaScript Weekly’s most popular video of 2019](https://javascriptweekly.com/issues/469).